brentkaplan-ahp/wil-dashboard-demo/README.md

 This is an early demo of an R Shiny dashboard published via Posit Connect Cloud.
 All data are fictional.

-You can access the live version of the dashboard [here](https://brentahp-wil-dashboard-demo.share.connect.posit.cloud){:target="_blank"}
+You can access the live version of the dashboard <a href="https://brentahp-wil-dashboard-demo.share.connect.posit.cloud" target="_blank">here</a>.